-The Partnership’s considerable and existing emphasis on sports and leisure pursuits is a notion ageing back to the very beginning of the Partnership.
-The belief was that sport and other activities were an excellent way of furthering the individual.
-One such activity that can be dated back to the Partnership’s infancy is the regatta.
-The first regatta was held in 1928, the year after John Spedan Lewis’s purchase of the Odney Club.
+The first Rag Regatta was held in 1928, the year after John Spedan Lewis’s purchase of the Odney Club.
 The event quickly turned into an annual highlight, featuring a unique mixture of both racing, swimming competitions and a fair few unique challenges.

-Some of the most original challenges included one called the Leander Race.
+One of the most original challenges was called the Leander Race.
 The basis of the Leander Race was that a ‘lady is bound to the rail on the top of the bridge.
 The gentleman paddles down in the canoe to the bridge, climbs up and unties the lady’.
-All very bizarre!
-Another different event that took place during the Regatta was the Mop Fighting event.
+Another was the Mop Fighting event.
 Here, two canoes would go head to head against each other.
-All occupants of the boat would be equipped with a mop, with the sole intention of sending the boat and opposition overboard.
+All occupants of the boat would be equipped with a mop, with the sole intention of sending the boat and opposition overboard!

-From these early years, the Odney Regatta continued to grow in popularity.
-By 1965, the attendance was up to 3000 people.
-With this number all but certain to keep on rising, an alternative venue was sought.
-The 1978 Regatta marked the 50th anniversary of the event.
-Sadly for most however, it was also the last time that Odney would host the event.
-In 1979, the event was moved the larger venue of Knebworth.
+The Rag Regatta grew in popularity and by 1965, the attendance was up to 3000 people.
+The 1978 Regatta marked the 50th anniversary of the event was the last time the even was held at Odney, as the event was moved the larger venue of Knebworth in 1979.